-The following mitigation measures are recommended:

-- Landscaping of disturbed areas and controlling of earthworks to prevent compacting the loose soils; - Provision of Personal Protective Equipment (PPE) to all workers at the site and enforcement of their use; - Fencing off the site appropriately and limiting access to informed personnel/visitors; - Keen adoption of the national guidelines on safe management and disposal of asbestos published by NEMA, 2013; - Implementation of best management practices and use best available technology for pollution control; - Strict adherence to the provisions LN No. 121, 2006; and, - Development of pollution of prevention plans.

-Further appropriate mitigation measures have been proposed and elaborate Environmental Management Plan (EMP) outlined in this EIA study report.
+This ESIA report outlines appropriate mitigation measures for the anticipated environmental and social negative impacts.
+The following mitigation measures are recommended; landscaping of disturbed areas and controlling earthworks to prevent compacting the loose soils, provision of Personal Protective Equipment (PPE) to all workers at the site and enforcement of their use, fencing of the site appropriately and limiting access to informed personnel/visitors, implementation of best management practices and use of best available technology for pollution control and development of pollution of prevention plans.
+Further appropriate mitigation measures have been proposed and elaborate Environmental Management Plan (EMP) outlined in this ESIA study report.
 All the negative impacts will be mitigated to the highest degree.